haavi08/Space-Shooter/README.md

 # Space-Shooter
 ## Members
-1.Haavineesh
+- Haavineesh
-2.Shayn
+- Shayn
-3.Shazvinddan
+- Shazvinddan

 ## How it Works?
 ### Space Shooter is a game where the player (spaceship) can move left and right using the arrow keys
-and also fire bullets using the spacebar to shoot down the aliens coming to invade the Earth.
+### and also fire bullets using the spacebar to shoot down the aliens coming to invade the Earth.
-A 60 second timer will be set each time a new game starts.
+### A 60 second timer will be set each time a new game starts.
-A score will be counted for each alien shot.
+### A score will be counted for each alien shot.
-A high score record also appears below the score.
+### A high score record also appears below the score.